Tanner-Portfolio/Digital-Forensics-Cybersecurity-Portfolio/06-Enterprise-Insider-Threat-Forensics/README.md

 # Enterprise Insider Threat Investigation

 ## Overview
-This repository contains the forensic documentation and analysis reports from a digital forensics investigation into an insider threat and data exfiltration incident.
+This repository contains the forensic documentation and analysis reports from a digital forensics investigation into an insider threat and data exfiltration incident scenario.

 ## Tools
 *   **Autopsy (v4.21.0):** File system analysis, raw data carving, ingest tracking.